Study collection

 - Safety: No side effects, stable health status

-Summary: This randomized, placebo-controlled in-and-out study demonstrates that the combination of oral and topical hyaluronic acid over 8 weeks acts synergistically, providing significant improvements in skin hydration, elasticity, wrinkle reduction, and skin texture—better than oral or topical application alone.
+Summary: This randomized, placebo-controlled In&Out study shows that the combination of oral and topical hyaluronic acid over 8 weeks acts synergistically and enables significant improvements in skin moisture, elasticity, wrinkle reduction, and skin texture – better than oral or topical application alone.

 Publication: Cosmetics (MDPI), 2025; Volume 12, No. 2, Article 52

-Study objective: To evaluate the individual and combined effects of oral and topical hyaluronic acid on various skin aging parameters in healthy adults – compared to placebo.
+Study Objective: Evaluation of the individual and combined effects of oral and topical hyaluronic acid on various skin aging parameters in healthy adults – compared to placebo.

 - Oral application (120 mg HA/day) + topical placebo cream